 According to one study, carbs, mainly bread might not be the enemy.
 In fact, according to this study, the enemy might be the time we choose to consume the bread.

 To be more precise the researchers think about the order in which we consume our meal.

 In restaurants, often the bread is served as part of a starter or an appetizer.
 In fact, it serves as something to whet the appetite for the main course.
 What the researchers did is that they reversed the order.

-Therefore, the participants had the same meal as previous.
+Therefore, the participants had the same meal as the previous.
 The meal was a salad with vinaigrette, grilled chicken, ciabatta roll of standard-size, and steamed vegetables.
 But now instead of starting the mean with ciabatta roll, the roll was eaten last.

 The results now were different from before.
 Just by swapping the bread as the least food to consume the participants had 30 % lower blood glucose.
 This is in comparison to when they had their first meal and when they ate the ciabatta roll first.

 The researchers realize that this is a big difference.
-In addition, they fully understand that small study has led to more questions than answers.
+In addition, they fully understand that a small study has led to more questions than answers.

 For instance, what about sandwiches?
-How will the combination of fats, proteins, and carbs impact the blood glucose?
+How will the combination of fats, proteins, and carbs impact blood glucose?